braidn/old-git-wiki-pages/Cucumber.markdown

 * `--dry-run`: parses the .feature file without execution, will show any errors in the Gherkin

+###Tags

+* Tags can be used to define scenarios or whole features with `@tagname`
+  * multiple tags are allowed
+* Cucumber can run just a certain set of tags
+* Way easier than defining all your features with folders.

 [1]: /CapybaraDsl
 [2]: /FactoryGirlCucumberEnvironment
 [3]: /FactoryGirlCucumberEnvironment